saifullahshaukat/Backlink-Building-Automation-AI-Outreach-System/README.md

 - Archive and manage URL data

 ### 2. **Email Outreach System**
-- Import emails from CSV/Excel files or extracted sources
+- Import emails from CSV/Excel files or extracted sources with custom field mapping
 - Create and save email templates with variable substitution
+- Custom CSV columns support - map any field and use in templates
-- Automated email sending with configurable delays
+- Automated email sending with configurable delays and SMTP connection pooling
-- Track email status (pending, sent, failed)
+- Track email status (pending, sent, failed) with bulk actions
 - SMTP integration with multiple credential support
+- Real-time sending progress with auto-reconnection on failures

 ### 3. **Email Extraction**
-- Selenium-based web scraping for email discovery
+- Selenium-based web scraping for email discovery with improved error handling
 - Extract emails from contact pages and website content
 - Hunter.io API integration for domain-based email search
-- Bulk URL processing with progress tracking
+- Bulk URL processing with progress tracking and detailed logging

 ### 4. **Web Scrapers**
 - **Adsy Scraper**: Automated login and data extraction